 Final thoughts on Cathedral Rock

 I’m a sucker for a good climb and rewarding views so Cathedral Rock will always be fun for me to photograph.
-I’ve only ever visited in the early morning so next time I’m going for either a sunrise or sunset climb!
+I’ve visited once in the early morning and once for sunset.
+I have to say sunset is stunning when sitting at the viewpoint.

 Although it can gain heavy foot traffic, Cathedral Rock is worth hiking to if you’re visiting the area.
 Especially since it is such a short hike!
 If you’re a photographer you’ll love this one.